mendel5/sdr/README.md

 # sdr
-Overview of Use Cases and Applications for Software Defined Radios (SDR).
+Overview of use cases and applications for software defined radios (SDR).

 For educational purposes only.
 Not intended for practical application.